 All Leupold scopes are waterproof and purged to get the best fog proofing you can have.
-The VX 1 is also shockproof and beyond rugged.
+The VX 2 is also shockproof and beyond rugged.
 This is a scope for a lifetime with just a little casual care and maintenance.
-If you want a long range scope for 308, 30-06, 270 or other hunting calibers, this is one of the most popular choices by some of the best hunters around.
+If you want a long distance hunting scope or a long range scope for 308, 30-06, 270 or other calibers, this is one of the most popular choices by some of the best hunters around.

 Much like Leupold, Nikon has been producing quality optics of generations and their Buckmaster series has probably been on more rifles that have taken deer and elk than just about any other thanks to their outstanding quality and very comfortable price.
 This may not be the most powerful optic but it is a solid choice that will do all most long range shooters will ever need.

 Why is Nikon so popular?
 Well their glass is superb quality with their Monarch series of scopes being one of the best selling of all time.
 The only reason the Buckmaster beats it out for this list is the durability which it has in spades.
 Not only is the tube reinforced to provide excellent ruggedness but the glass is seated in a way that it is shock proofed.
 Purged with nitrogen and sealed, this scope is both rain and fog proof for life.